 "A lot of people just really identify this building as one that really matters to the Colfax identity," said Levinski.

 "Keep the old stuff, don't even tear it down," said Denver resident Jay McKinney.

 Built in 1932, Levinski said the old Smiley's Laundromat is one of the only depression-era art deco buildings left in Denver.

 "The zig zag bays on the front, the string courses of bricks along the sides, the large storefront windows," she further explained, "this was a street car line which was one of the most popular and important car lines in Denver."

 Consolidated Investment Group in Englewood are the current owners of the building who had plans to demolish it.

 However, after hearing from the community, the company's Vice President, Tim Bertoch, told Denver7 they decided to change course and withdrew its certificate of non-historic status.

 Bertoch said they are now working with the community and Historic Denver to try and come up with a solution that works for everyone.

-"We're optimistic that we'll be able to find a solution," said Levinsky.
+"We're optimistic that we'll be able to find a solution," said Levinski.

-While Smiley's future looks bright now, Levinsky said she hopes Denver will continue to reflect on its own history before we wipe out all the old for the new.
+While Smiley's future looks bright now, Levinski said she hopes Denver will continue to reflect on its own history before we wipe out all the old for the new.